Selected Projects

 In 2005, I began an archive-based work that focuses on the complex relationships between detainees at Guantánamo Bay, their lawyers, the international media, and the public.
 In its most expansive form, my project is the largest privately-archived media collection portraying Guantánamo detainees through a lens of their legal advocacy.
 In the creation, curation, and distribution of this work in publications, exhibitions, screenings and site specific installations, I propose an experimental, artist-driven approach to the digital archive as a platform for social, educational and historical practice.

-Social Services V.1 Bystanders is an interactive public art installation that reframes internet-sourced imagery of current affairs and reflects an interplay between what we are shown and what we see.
+Social Services (We Are What We See) is an interactive public art installation that reframes internet-sourced imagery of current affairs and reflects an interplay between what we are shown and what we see.
 It sets up an experiment around how we portray and share ourselves in social networks relative to our own image, our immediate surroundings and projected online images of others in moments of pain.

 DETAIL, RETWEETHEARTS